James B. Hill

 Hill spent his last years breeding new varieties of corn which could flourish in Louisiana, most notably "Hill’s White Cob Yellow Dent".
 While visiting business associates in Florida at the turn of the 20th century, Hill designed an early amphibious vehicle.

 The American Society of Mechanical Engineers designated an original Buckeye Steam Traction Ditcher as an "International Historic Mechanical Engineering Landmark" in 1988.
-This organization also maintains Hill's gravestone at Maple Grove Cemetery in Findlay, on which a ditcher is engraved.
-An antique ditcher can be seen today at the Hancock County Historical Museum in Findlay.
+This ditcher can be seen today at the Hancock County Historical Museum in Findlay.
+The ASME also maintains Hill's gravestone at Maple Grove Cemetery in Findlay, on which a ditcher is engraved.

 Family

 Hill and his first wife Ella MacDonald had 10 children.
 Near his death, he boasted of having more than 100 descendants.
 These descendants are scattered throughout the United States, with the majority living in southern Louisiana (centering on Raceland) and northwest Ohio (centering on Toledo).